 The College adheres to the University of Cambridge policies on research.

 The College funds its own scheme of Research Fellowships.
 The remit of the Research Fellowships Committee is available upon request.

 The College supports a number of Research Studentships.

 Charging regimes and policies

 For information relating to the University's tuition fees, see:

-Information relating to living expenses is contained in the College’s General Information Handbook.
+Information relating to living expenses is contained on The Venn (College intranet).